Hard Lesbian: Quick and Deep: Synopsis

-Reiko is an Office Lady who feels alienated by the male-centric corporate society, sexual abuse from males during her daily commute, and her disappointing romantic life with her co-worker and fiancée, Aki.
+Reiko is an office lady who feels alienated by the male-centric corporate society, sexual abuse from males during her daily commute, and her disappointing romantic life with her co-worker and fiancée, Aki.
 She meets a woman on a commuter train who introduces her to lesbian society, and she engages in a relationship with a woman she meets at a bar.

-Critical response
+Reception

 Jasper Sharp writes that Hard Lesbian: Quick and Deeps portrayal of lesbianism is "surprisingly earnest and sensitively-handled".
 The Weissers write that lesbian-themed pink films have usually been made for heterosexual male audiences interested in seeing "two naked female bodies for the price of one", rather than for the gay and lesbian community.

 Shintōhō Eiga submitted the film to the Tokyo International Lesbian & Gay Film Festival, but despite its sincere depiction of lesbian relationships, its sex scenes were said to have been obviously intended for a heterosexual audience.
 According to Sharp, organizers of the festival regard most of these films — with some notable exceptions by directors Yutaka Ikejima and Yumi Yoshiyuki — as exploitation films.